A Scalable Whole-body Motion Transfer via Implicit Kinodynamic Motion Retargeting: Proposed Method

 \subsection{Problem Formulation}

-In general, the motion representation consists of two components: a static part that describes the physical structure, and a dynamic part that expresses the state over time.
-For the static branch, it contains a relation skeleton tree and an initial skeleton state.
-The skeleton tree illustrates the hierarchical structure of a digital human skeleton, specifying the connections and movement relationships between joints and links through nodes and edges.
-The agent skeleton is defined as $S \in \mathbb{R}^{J \times S}$, where $J$ is the number of joints, and $S$ is the dimension of the static offset features.
-It describes joint offsets when the skeleton is in a particular initial pose.
+In general, kinematic motion representations comprise two essential components: a static structure detailing the physical embodiment, and a dynamic sequence expressing state transitions over time.
+For the static branch, the representation relies on a relational skeleton tree and an initial rest pose.
+The skeleton tree illustrates the hierarchical structure of the embodiment, specifying the connections and kinematic constraints between joints and links via nodes and edges.
+We define the static skeleton as $S \in \mathbb{R}^{J \times 3}$, where $J$ denotes the number of joints, and the 3D vectors represent the static joint offsets in the initial local coordinate frame.

-For the dynamic branch, it contains a sequence of root translation and joint rotation.
-The root translation presents the position of the root node in the global coordinate system over time frames.
-The joint rotation is defined as $Q \in \mathbb{R}^{T \times J \times Q}$, it describes the joint state usually by local rotation in each time frame, where $T$ is the length of frames, $J$ is the number of joints, $Q$ is the dimension of the dynamic features.
-In our setting, we use 3D vectors to represent static offsets, and use unit quaternions to represent local rotation from its parent's coordinate frame in the kinematic chain.
+For the dynamic branch, the motion sequence comprises root translations and local joint rotations.
+The root translation describes the global trajectory of the root node over a temporal window.
+The joint rotations are parameterized as $Q \in \mathbb{R}^{T \times J \times 4}$, describing the local rotational state of each joint relative to its parent frame across $T$ time steps using unit quaternions.

-The problem of learning-based motion retargeting is defined using the following setup.
-Given a set of source motion $M_A = (S_A, Q_A)$ and the target motion $M_B = (S_B, Q_B)$ in pairs.
-We consider a training dataset $\mathcal{D} = \{(M^i_A, M^i_B)\}_{i=1}^n$, where each tuple comprises a human motion and a paired robot motion.
-Similar to the supervised learning paradigm, the implicit retargeting approaches aim to learn a functional mapping that predicts the target $Q^i_B$ associated with source $Q^i_A$ when the skeleton is predetermined, mathematically denoted as $\mathit{f} : Q_A \rightarrow Q_B$.
+The problem of data-driven motion transformation is formalized as follows.
+Let $M_A = (S_A, Q_A)$ denote the source human motion and $M_B = (S_B, Q_B)$ denote the target humanoid robot motion.
+We define a cross-structural training dataset $\mathcal{D} = \{(M^i_A, M^i_B)\}_{i=1}^N$, where each tuple comprises paired human and robot motion sequences.
+To overcome the computational bottlenecks of frame-by-frame numerical optimization, our implicit transformation pipeline aims to learn a fully vectorized functional mapping that directly translates the source dynamics $Q_A$ into the target dynamics $Q_B$ conditioned on their respective skeletal structures, mathematically denoted as $\mathit{f} : (Q_A, S_A, S_B) \rightarrow Q_B$.